ryandaniels/ansible-role-iptables-docker-swarm/README.md

 * [x] confirm "when" and "tags" are ok
 * [ ] Ubuntu?
 Ubuntu doesn't have iptables-services or ipset-service. has iptables-persistent and ipset-?
 Easy to add ufw support?
 * [ ] ipv6??
 This is for ipv4 only
-* [ ] cleanup iptables.j2 to remove old junk that's commented out and useless
+* [x] test TCP, UDP Docker container and OS port work
-* [x] test UDP container and OS port
+* [x] test outound traffic from Docker containers work
 * [ ] add test?
 Molecule?
 Single node swarm mode only? how to test connection doesn't work from "untrusted" ip?

 ## Author